-New „Guidelines for Securing Good Scientific Practice“ by the DFG
+New „Guidelines for Safeguarding Good Scientific Practice“ by the DFG

-On July 3rd 2019, the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) released new "Guidelines for Securing Good Scientific Practice" (Codex), which becomes effective on August 1st 2019.
-The Codex replaces the Position Paper "Protection of Good Scientific Practice" (2013) previously in effect.
+On July 3rd 2019, the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) released new "Guidelines for Safeguarding Good Scientific Practice" (Codex), which becomes effective on August 1st 2019.
+The Codex replaces the White Paper "Safeguarding Good Scientific Practice" (2013) previously in effect.

 All scientists, college/university administrations and other research institutions are being addressed, enabling them to align their internal structures, processes and actions with the guidelines for ensuring good scientific practice.
 The goal is to establish a culture of scientific integrity in the scientific institutions, which is less concerned with violations of good scientific practice rather than with the professional ethos of the scientists.